Azure/iotedge-lorawan-starterkit/Samples/UniversalDecoder/README.md

 In case the custom decoder is unreachable, throws an error or return invalid JSON, the error message will be shown in your device's messages in IoT Hub.

-## TODOs

-- Documentation on logging with pino
-- Parse yaml structure to find codecs